BOK Base Rate in Korea

 10-Year Bond Yield (%, eop) | 1.71 | 2.25 | 3.73 | 3.18 | 2.86 |

-Easing cycle likely to resume in Q3: Monetary policy forward guidance remained broadly accommodative, with four out of six board members open to a further cut in the next three months.
-Still, in a subsequent statement, Governor Rhee Chang-yong hinted that the BOK will wait until August to see how U.S. tariff policies and domestic fiscal policy affect GDP growth before adjusting the current monetary policy stance.
-Accordingly, our panel expects rate cuts ranging from 25 to 75 basis points by the end of 2025, with a majority of our panelists expecting a quarter-point reduction in Q3 amid higher trade frictions and sluggish economic growth.
-That said, the pace and scale of future rate cuts will likely depend on incoming economic data and the need to balance economic forecasts with financial stability and inflation risks.
-The Bank will reconvene on 28 August.
+BOK likely to ease by the end of 2025: Five out of six board members said they were open to a further cut in the next three months.
+Accordingly, all of our panelists expect at least a 25 basis points cut in Q4 amid higher trade frictions and still-frail economic growth.
+That said, the pace and scale of future rate cuts will likely depend on incoming economic data and the need to balance economic growth with financial stability and inflation risks.
+The Bank will reconvene on 23 October.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Korean interest rate projections.